muggy8/improbable/have-and-havenot/lT8Hz8WU.md

 "I sure hope you're right and it's just a simple communication device malfunction."

+"I do too..."

-"I do too...
-So what about the rest of the people around?"
+"So what about the rest of the people around?"

 "Oh that, I've successfully managed to alter their memories.
 The only person left is Mikay."

-"phew.., I guess the most probable explanation is a device malfunction."
+"phew...
+I guess the most probable explanation is a device malfunction."

 "I'm feeling that way too.
 Lets hope we're right."

 "Me too.
 I really wish they made these things more reliable."

-"I mean, the communicators are as reliable as they come now."
+"I mean, the communicators are as reliable as they come."

 "Well I know that much.
 But I still feel like they could be made better."